poyro/unit-test-legal-ai-demo/README.md

 # unit-test-legal-ai-demo

-Demo code for article: https://docs.poyro.dev/essays/unit-testing-a-legal-ai-app
+Demo code for article on using [Poyro](https://github.com/poyro/poyro) to [test a legal AI app](https://docs.poyro.dev/essays/unit-testing-a-legal-ai-app).

 # Replicate from scratch